matteotagliatti/notes.nvim/README.md

 - `:Frontmatter` - Insert a frontmatter with `tags:`
 - `:Today` - Insert the current date with format specified in the configuration
 - `:Yesterday` - Insert the date of yesterday in the format specified in the configuration
-- `:Now` - Insert the current time in the format specified in the configuration
-- `:DateTime` - Insert the current date and time in the format specified in the configuration

 ### Wikilinks